- Send with Email

-The project examines how the right of Roma with EU citizenship to move freely and reside in the Member States of the EU is respected, protected, and promoted.
-The goal of the project is to provide EU institutions and Member States, as well as the FRA, with important information for the development of effective policies and measures to address the needs of the Roma population.
-Particular emphasis is placed on "promotion" of the right of freedom of movement and residence.
+The project examined how the right of Roma with EU citizenship to move freely and reside in the Member States of the EU is respected, protected, and promoted.
+The goal of the project was to provide EU institutions and Member States, as well as the FRA, with important information for the development of effective policies and measures to address the needs of the Roma population.
+Particular emphasis was placed on "promotion" of the right of freedom of movement and residence.

 Innovation - What's 'new' about the project?

-This is a "joint action" with the OSCE High Commissioner on National Minorities, the OSCE Office for Democratic Institutions and Human Rights and the Council of Europe Commissioner for Human Rights.
+This prkoject was a "joint action" with the OSCE High Commissioner on National Minorities, the OSCE Office for Democratic Institutions and Human Rights and the Council of Europe Commissioner for Human Rights.
 See more

 The research part of this project has now been completed and the outputs are shown below.

 The report highlights the case of the Roma and their particular challenges in exercising these rights.
 Based on the evidence of its report, the FRA advises the EU and its Member States to adopt targeted policies promoting social cohesion to ensure that all citizens can exercise their right to freedom of movement effectively.